 - Applications that run on Parrot OS are fully sandboxed and protected.

-- Parrot OS is fast, lightweight and compatible with most devices.
+- Parrot OS is fast, lightweight, and compatible with most devices.

 Reverse Engineering & Malware Scanning

 Chkrootkit is a free and open-source rootkit detector that locally scans for signs of a rootkit and hidden security holes on Unix/Linux systems.
-The scanner consists of a shell script that checks system binaries for rootkit modification, along with a selection of programs designed to scan systems for different network security issues.
+The scanner consists of a shell script that checks system binaries for rootkit modification along with a selection of programs designed to scan systems for different network security issues.
 Chkrootkit can be downloaded here.

-Rkhunter is a powerful and user-friendly open-source tool designed to scan for rootkits, backdoors and local exploits on Linux systems.
-The comprehensive scanner inspects and analyzes a system to detect hidden security holes.
+Rkhunter is a powerful and user-friendly open-source tool designed to scan Linux systems for rootkits, backdoors, and local exploits in cybersecurity.
+The comprehensive cloud security scanner inspects and analyzes a system to detect hidden security holes.
 Rkhunter Linux can be downloaded here.

 Microsoft recently announced Project Freta, a free cloud-based malware scanning tool for Linux.
 The tool uses snapshot-based memory forensics, comparing thousands of images of Linux VMs to identify previously undetected malware.